 Risks of Delayed Cord Clamping

 Small studies have shown that delaying cord clamping increases the risk of jaundice.
-A study found that 3% of babies who experienced early cord clamping, compared to 5% of babies who experienced delayed cord clamping, required treatment for jaundice.
+For example, a study found that 3% of babies who experienced early cord clamping required treatment for jaundice, compared to 5% of babies who experienced delayed cord clamping.14

 It was once believed that delayed cord clamping increased the mother’s chances of suffering from postpartum hemorrhage.
 However, delayed cord clamping was not found to increase mortality rates for babies or mothers.
 Nor were there any significant differences between the groups for postpartum hemorrhage.